Menditect/documentation/docs/howtos/cicd.md

 ## Configure the Test Application

+Calling the Ci/Cd API in MTA can result in zero, one or many Test Configurations to be executed.
+The reason is that the Ci/Cd API does not take a Test Configuration, but a Test Application as the parameter.

 ### Enable Ci/Cd
 Where regular test runs are executed on the Test Configuration level, Ci/Cd enabled test runs are executed on the Test Application level.
-When testing a Test Application, all Test Configurations that are Ci/Cd enabled, are executed.
+When testing a Test Application, all Test Configurations that use that Test Application, that are Ci/Cd enabled, and where the environment matches the provided parameters, are executed.
+This means that also other Test Applications could be affected, if one of those Test Configurations use more than one.

 If you want to include a Test configuration in testing, you need to enable it by editing it from the Test design page.
 Edit the respective test configuration and set "Ci/Cd enabled" to TRUE.